In this article, you will learn about the following:

 - Let the option expire worthless: If you purchased an option and you are out of the money, you can walk away and let it expire worthless.
 This means that you do not have to pay any additional fees, the way you normally would when you exercise an option.
 You also do not have to pay fees for selling your contract, as you’re letting it expire.
 After your contract has expired, it will generally be removed from your account within 1 business day.

-If your option is in the money $0.01 or more on its expiry date, Wealthsimple will automatically try to exercise it.
-(Note that standard Wealthsimple instant funds limits also apply to options trading).
-If you do have the funds or shares to cover the exercise transaction, they will be reserved in your account after market close on the expiry date, and thus will not be accessible for trade.
+If your long option is "in the money" $0.01 or more on its expiry date, Wealthsimple will automatically try to exercise it.
+Please note that standard Wealthsimple instant funds limits also apply to options trading.

-- For long call options this includes the total amount required to follow through with the contract, along with an exercise fee.
+- For long call options this includes the total amount required to exercise the contract, along with a fee.

 - For long put options, the exercise fee will be deducted from the proceeds of the sale of your shares.

-If you do not have enough funds or shares to exercise all of your in-the-money positions that expire on the same day, we will exercise your positions in the order in which they were opened.
-You must have enough funds or shares to fully exercise all the contracts within a position.
+If you don't have enough funds or shares to exercise all of your "in the money" positions that expire on the same day, we will exercise your positions in the order in which they were opened.
+You must have enough funds or shares to fully exercise all of the contracts within a position.
 We don’t support partial exercises at this time.

 For example, if you have 5 contracts in a position and wish to exercise it: